GRADUATE PROGRAM FACULTY

 Richard J. Chi, Assistant Professor.
 Ph.D., Florida State University.
 Molecular and Cell Biology.
 Membrane trafficking, yeast genetics, protein biochemistry, molecular biology and live cell fluorescence microscopy.

 Valery Grdzelishvili, Professor.
-Ph.D., Moscow State University.
+Ph.D., Moscow State University, Moscow, Russia.
 Molecular virology, virus-host interactions, virus-based vectors.

 Ian Marriott, Professor.
 Ph.D., Tulane University.
 The initiation of immune responses.

 Pinku Mukherjee, Professor.
 Ph.D., University of London, UK.
 Cancer Biology and Immunology.

 Dan A. Nelson, Research Associate Professor.
 Ph.D., Florida State University.Associate member of graduate faculty who may co-mentor a Master's student and serve on any graduate student committee.
 Tachykinin expression and function.

 Matthew Parrow, Associate Professor.
 Ph.D., North Carolina State University.
 Eukaryotic microbial ecology and physiology; biology of harmful algae.

 Ken Piller, Research Associate Professor.
 Ph.D., University of Illinois, Chicago.
 Associate member of graduate faculty who may co-mentor a Master's student and serve on any graduate student committee.
 Plant biotechnology, edible vaccine development.